• Skip to primary navigation

 Brown butter spiced rice krispies treats recipe.

-Brown butter spiced rice krispies treats are an easy no-bake recipe for fall.
-Just like a classic rice krispies treat, with the addition of brown butter and warm fall spices.
+Brown butter rice krispies treats are an easy no-bake recipe for fall.
+It's your favorite childhood treat with the addition of brown butter and warm fall spices.

 A stack of rice krispies treats with marshmallows and cinnamon sticks.

-These crisp rice treats include some of the best fall flavors - a caramelized brown butter, and warm spices like cinnamon and ginger.
+These brown butter rice krispies treats include some of the best fall flavors - a caramelized brown butter and warm spices like cinnamon and ginger.

 With the addition of cinnamon, nutmeg, and ginger, as well as homemade brown butter, these treats are perfectly flavored for fall.
-Serve these at your next Halloween or Thanksgiving gathering.
+They're great for Halloween and Thanksgiving, too.

 Ingredients and substitutions